MrLixm/maya-tools-lxm/src/cmds_interface_demo/README.md

 # Pizza Creator

-How `cmds` can be used to create a simple interface in an object oriented way.
+Give basic notions to create a simple window in an object oriented way.

 ![pizza creator](pizza_creator.gif)